lovehifi/lmsraudio/README.md

 In the Material Skin interface, click on the Configuration menu, scroll down to the bottom of the page to update to the LMSrAudio latest version.
 >
-Download URL here [LMSrAudio IMG file]: https://drive.google.com/file/d/1pi3Vy_He6vUO_rfeEYwZQY5uG4Nb1pwS/
+Download here [LMSrAudio IMG file URL]: https://drive.google.com/file/d/1pi3Vy_He6vUO_rfeEYwZQY5uG4Nb1pwS/
 >
 ---------------------